sephdoto/CaptureTheFlagServer/README.md

 ### Run

-You can download the Jar from either the [release](https://github.com/sephdoto/CaptureTheFlagServer/releases/tag/publish) or the [packages](https://github.com/sephdoto/CaptureTheFlagServer/packages/2230324) section.
+You can download the Jar from [releases](https://github.com/sephdoto/CaptureTheFlagServer/releases/tag/publish).
 Afterwards, execute CtfApplication.java in Code if you downloaded the whole source code or open the server.jar the following way:
 ```bash
 java -jar server.jar
 ```